RIOT-OS/RIOT/boards/omote/README.md

-Oppila Microsystems OMote platform -  http://www.oppila.in
+Oppila Microsystems omote platform -  http://www.oppila.in
 ============================================

-The OMote platform  is a IoT Hardware development platform based on TI's CC2538 system on chip (SoC), featuring an ARM Cortex-M3 with 512KB flash, 32Kb RAM, 2.4GHz RF interface , and the following goodies:
+The omote platform  is a IoT Hardware development platform based on TI's CC2538 system on chip (SoC), featuring an ARM Cortex-M3 with 512KB flash, 32Kb RAM, 2.4GHz RF interface , and the following goodies:

 * ISM 2.4-GHz IEEE 802.15.4 & Zigbee compliant.
-* ISM 868-, 915-, 920-, 950-MHz ISM/SRD Band.
 * AES-128/256, SHA2 Hardware Encryption Engine.
 * ECC-128/256, RSA Hardware Acceleration Engine for Secure Key Exchange.
 * Power consumption down to 150nA using our shutdown mode.
-* Flashing over BSL without requiring to press any button to enter bootloader mode.
 * Built-in battery charger (500mA), Energy Harvesting and Solar Panels to be connected to standards LiPo batteries.
 * Power input with wide range 3.7-16VDC.